Personalized Weight Loss Management through Wearable Devices and Artificial Intelligence: Methods

 Given two features $f_{1}$ and $f_{2}$, the covariance between them is divided by the product of their standard deviations ($\sigma_{f_{1}}$ and $\sigma_{f_{2}}$).
 The resulting $\rho_{f_{1},f{_2}}$ ranges from $-1$ to $+1$, indicating the correlation degree.
 A negative PPC ($< 0$) indicates a negative linear correlation between $f_{1}$ and $f_{2}$, whereas a positive PPC ($> 0$) implies a positive linear correlation.
 A value of 0 means no correlation.
 Absolute values greater than 0.6 indicate a strong correlation whereas higher than 0.8 indicate an extremely strong correlation.

 In this study, we compute the PPC of all the proposed 284 features.
 Fig. \ref{fig:corr_total} shows the Pearson's correlation matrix for the most representative features (the feature numbers correspond to those in Tables \ref{tab:features} and \ref{tab:features2} in Appendix \ref{appendixA}).
 Positive and negative PPCs are marked in gradients of \textbf{turquoise} and \textbf{red}, respectively.
 We observe numerous strong correlations among features within the same dataset, indicating linear relationships.
-For instance, positive correlations are seen between the variance of glucose and times in high values (features 11 and 36 from DS4), HR and resting HR (features 66 and 96 from DS6), calories and MVPA minutes (features 124 and 159 from DS7), asleep minutes and duration score (features 174 and 216 from DS8), and stress scores and related points (features 265, 267, 269, and 271 from DS9).
-Conversely, a strong negative correlation is found between times in target values and the times in low and very low values (features 41, 46, and 51, respectively, from DS4), showing an inverse proportionality.
+For instance, positive correlations are seen between the variance of glucose and times in high values (DS4 - Features 11 and 36), HR and resting HR (DS6 - Features 66 and 96), calories and MVPA minutes (DS7 - Features 124 and 159), asleep minutes and duration score (DS8 - Features 174 and 216), and stress scores and related points (DS9 - Features 265, 267, 269, and 271).
+Conversely, a strong negative correlation is found between times in target values and the times in low and very low values (DS4 - Features 41, 46, and 51, respectively), showing an inverse proportionality.

 However, there is no evidence of strong correlations between features from different datasets, which could be due to several factors.
 Relationships between these features might be weak and non-linear, while features from the same dataset present strong linear correlations.
 Different data acquisition devices could introduce variability and noise.
 Additionally, individual differences in physiological responses and lifestyle factors might result in inter-subject variability, complicating the detection of correlations.